 - And by being (regularly) trained by your company regarding the medical devices they’ll be handling.
 Like always, you need proof for that, e.g. attendance signatures from your internal training seminars.
 Fun!

 Medical Device Consultant Tasks

-This can be briefly summarized as: The most important task of medical device consultants is to inform the safety officer if things go wrong.
+This can be briefly summarized as: The most important tasks of medical device consultants are explaining the handling of devices to professionals and informing the PRRC if things go wrong with the device.
 Example situations:

 - A customer calls and complains that the software regularly makes their mobile phones explode.

 - A user sends an email that their user profile data got swapped with someone else’s profile and now their disease data is all mixed up.

 You get the idea.
 The medical device consultants subsequently must inform the PRRC.
 That’s all.